metacpan/metacpan-cpan-extracted/distros/T/Tiny-Prof/README.md

     ...

     # $profiler goes out of scope and
-    # the builds the results page.
+    # then builds the results page.

 # DESCRIPTION